extragood-io/jumpwire-docs/docs/flows/index.md

 ![](../../assets/images/Flows.svg)

-The behavior of each stage defaults to buffering inputs within a given bounds, retry on errors with backoff, collect metrics on runtime stats, and collect logs from stdout/err.

 ## Creating a Flow

 Flows are created in the JumpWire app by clicking on the "Add Flow" button on the Flows page.
 Give the Flow a unique name, add tags as necessary, and enter the Flow YAML in the definition text area.